Kong/workspace-config-apply-nodejs/README.md

 For example `` export BASE64_UID_PWD="dsdsdsdsdsds"  ``

-There are two ways to authenticate Kong Admin API via this tool.
+There are two ways to authenticate Kong Admin API via this tool:

-### Option 1.
-Use RBAC Token
+### Use RBAC Token
-* Add ADMIN_TOKEN .
-This is the RBAC token which will be used to authorize the admin API calls.
+1. Add the admin token: This is the RBAC token which will be used to authorize the admin API calls.
    For example
 ```
 export ADMIN_TOKEN=<token>
 ```
-* Add AUTH_METHOD=RBAC
+2. Add Authentication method as RBAC
 ```
 export AUTH_METHOD=RBAC
 ```

-### Option 2.
-Use client credentials or password
+### Use client credentials or password

-* Add ADMIN_USER: This is the username or service account registered in Kong manager.
+* Add admin username: This is the username or service account registered in Kong manager.
 ```
 export ADMIN_USER=<username>
 ```
-* Add AUTH_METHOD=PASSWORD
+* Add Authentication method as PASSWORD
 ```
 export AUTH_METHOD=PASSWORD
 ```
-* Add BASE64_UID_PWD: This is the base64 encoded username:password for the user/service account.
+* Add base64 encoded username and password: This is the base64 encoded username:password for the user/service account.
 One can use sites like https://www.base64encode.org/ to encode username:password
 ```
 export BASE64_UID_PWD=<base64 password>
 ```